-To be eligible, applicants must write exclusively for the news organization that has provided the letter of assignment, unless otherwise noted.
+To be eligible, applicants must write exclusively for the news organization that has provided the letter of assignment.
 Media who do not write for their credentialed outlet and instead misuse their access on behalf of other publications not disclosed in the media registration request may have their media credentials revoked and access to future ASH meetings denied.

 Once requested, the following materials must be provided for verification:

 - Letter verifying assignment to the 2018 ASH Annual Meeting on the letterhead of the news organization being represented

 - Three bylined hematology/oncology-related articles or produced video/broadcast clips published within the last year, or coverage from last year’s ASH annual meeting, if applicable